-Alibaba hires more banks on up to $15 billion listing - sources
+Alibaba hires more banks on up to $15 billion listing: sources

-HONG KONG (Reuters) - Alibaba has extended its investment banking syndicate as it works towards a $10 billion to $15 billion listing in Hong Kong at the end of the month, according to three sources with direct knowledge of the matter.
+HONG KONG (Reuters) - Alibaba (BABA.N) has extended its investment banking syndicate as it works towards a $10 billion to $15 billion listing in Hong Kong at the end of the month, according to three sources with direct knowledge of the matter.

 The online Chinese retail giant has appointed Citigroup, JP Morgan and Morgan Stanley to work on the deal, as was first reported on Saturday by Bloomberg.